purus15987/Tambola/README.md

-For questions, collaborations, or feedback:

-(a) Mailapalli Purushotham, Email: purus15987@gmail.com

 The provided code implements a **Tambola** (also known as Housie or Bingo) game in Python.
 It consists of two main classes: `Tambola` for generating tickets and managing players, and `Play_Tambola` for simulating the gameplay.

 ---